The reception at Mother London.

 It’s also true the other way around, Advertising can be graffiti.

-I first read about them in this Campaign profile.
+I first came across about them here, in Campaign.

-From a few thousand miles away, they seemed so New York.
+From a few thousand miles away, boy they seemed cool, so New York.

 For a start they had a ‘baum’ in their name, that sounded very New Yorky to me.